Gaze on the Prize: Shaping Visual Attention with Return-Guided Contrastive Learning: Experiments

 \textbf{RQ1: How do different attention mechanisms affect visual RL performance?} We compare baseline CNN, patch attention (using 1x1 convolution to generate per-patch attention weights), and our foveal attention on on-policy PPO to understand the impact of attention structure on manipulation tasks.

-\textbf{RQ2: Does return-guided contrastive learning enhance attention?} We evaluate foveal attention with and without contrastive learning to isolate the contribution of our contrastive learning.
+\textbf{RQ2: Does return-guided contrastive learning enhance foveal attention?} We evaluate foveal attention with and without contrastive learning to isolate the contribution of our contrastive learning.

-\textbf{RQ3: Does contrastive learning improve robustness to visual clutter?} We train RL agents in cluttered environments to test whether our attention can learn to filter irrelevant visual information despite distractions.
+\textbf{RQ3: Does return-guided contrastive learning help the agent focus on task-relevant regions in the presence of distractor objects?} We train RL agents in cluttered environments to test whether our attention can learn to filter irrelevant visual information despite distractions.

 \textbf{RQ4: Is our approach applicable across different RL algorithms?} We validate our complete framework with off-policy SAC to demonstrate compatibility beyond on-policy methods.